bradfrost/atomic-design/chapter-5.md

 That is just one example of how design system thinking can lead to broader changes. **Broken behavior and opportunities to enhance the experience will be realized at the *page* level, but those changes often should be acted on at the *system* level**.
 Adding this bit of worthwhile friction into your workflow  ensures improvements are shared across the entire design system, and that the system isn't eroded by a continuous series of one-off changes.

 ### Done and done
-Anther expectation we must revisit is our definition of *done*.
+Another expectation we must revisit is our definition of *done*.
 Creating things for print and other physical mediums involve making permanent, tangible objects.
 There's a sense of finality when creating things for a world of atoms.
 That concept simply doesn't exist in the digital world, which means change can happen with much less effort and friction than other mediums. **Clients, colleagues, and stakeholders should embrace the pliable nature of the digital world to create living design systems that adapt to the ever-shifting nature of the medium, user needs, and the needs of the business**.

 This shift in thinking fundamentally impacts the scope of our work.
 Folks working in the client services business are often used to delivering a project in a tidy package then riding off into the sunset.
 Internal teams don't fair much better, since they tend to float from one initiative to the next.
 Whether you're part of an internal team or are an external gun for hire, I'm guessing you've experienced the shortcomings of project-based work.
 We tend to talk about a future that never comes, and instead we set it, forget it, then move onto the next shiny project.